In South America, in the swamps of the Amazon and Orinoco rivers, lives a very unusual bird.

 The second peculiarity of the hoatzin has earned it one of its nicknames – the stinkbird.
-The bird has an unpleasant manure-like smell, which serves to drive off predators, including humans.
+The bird has a strong, unpleasant, manure-like smell, which serves to drive off predators, including humans.
 Despite their resemblance to game birds and their slow, awkward flight, the hoatzin remains largely unmolested because it makes extremely unappetizing eating.
 Only during times of famine will locals consider hunting it for food, and even then reluctantly.
-It has a reputation for being toxic, but there is little or no evidence either way – apparently because no one has actually eaten more than a bite or two of hoatzin for some time.
+The source of the off-putting aroma is a feature unique among birds: the hoatzin has evolved foregut fermentation to extract nourishment from leaves.

 Foregut fermentation is seen frequently in larger mammals.
 Cows, sloths, kangaroos, and others have all developed foregut fermentation as a way to extract maximum nutrition from the relatively poor food value of leaves and grasses.
 Bacteria in the upper part of the digestive tract help to break down cell walls, and the resultant cud is then reprocessed to extract more nutrients.
 How the hoatzin came to develop it is a mystery.
 Despite the abundance of leaves in the tropics, no other bird has any kind of foregut fermentation.
 Indeed, the scientists studying the hoatzin seem amazed that the bird manages its digestive feat with such a small space to work in.
 Cows stomachs, after all, are huge.